Three-point functions in critical loop models

-Our main result is that $\omega_{123}$~\eqref{wott} agrees with the critical limit of 3-point functions in lattice loop models.
+and $C_{000}$ is the partition function. \item Nontrivial sign factors would be needed for the ansatz $C$ \eqref{cref} to behave correctly under field permutations, and under shifts $s_i\to s_i+2$ \cite{rib24}.
+We will ignore this subtlety.
+Firstly, because in the normalized quantity $\omega$ \eqref{wott}, signs are undetermined since the factor under the square root is in general complex.
+Secondly, because the sign matters for a ratio of structure constants, but not for an individual structure constant, since we can always change signs in the normalisation of the fields without changing the two-point function.
+And our focus is on 3-point functions, which involve individual structure constants, unlike 4-point functions. \end{enumerate} Our main result is that $\omega_{123}$~\eqref{wott} agrees with the critical limit of 3-point functions in lattice loop models.
 This is already known to hold in the case $\omega_{(0,s_1)(0,s_2)(0,s_3)}$ \cite{ijs15}, which is itself a generalization of the case $\omega_{(0,\frac12)(0,\frac12)(0,\frac12)}$ that was studied by Delfino and Viti \cite{dv10}.
-Moreover, in the case $\omega_{(1,0)(1,0)(1,0)}$, our formula agrees with the corresponding quantity in a conformal loop ensemble \cite{acsw21}.
+Moreover, in the cases $\omega_{(1,0)(1,0)(1,0)}$ and $\omega_{(0,s)(1,0)(1,0)}$, our formula agrees with the corresponding quantity in a conformal loop ensemble \cite{acsw21}.
 We will provide direct numerical evidence for our formula in many examples, detailed in sections \ref{sec:res} and \ref{sec:nonzerospin}.
 We conjecture that it holds for all allowed values of the parameters,